Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: Proof of Theorem

 Since $I_c$ contains at most one fixed point we must have $p_c=q_c$.
 Recall that intervals $I_c$ are endowed with a coherent order.
 Using the vector field $Y'$ we see that the sequence $(P^n(x))_{n\in\Z}$ is monotone.
 So we must have $q_c=x=p_c$.

 Consequently, every level set $I_c$ intersects the collinearity set at a unique point, which must be a fixed point of $P$, and therefore must belong to $W_{loc}^c(z)$.
-Since $W^c_{loc}(z)$ meets such a level set at a unique point, and since these level sets foliate $\cV$, the lemma is proven. \end{proof}
+Since $W^c_{loc}(z)$ meets such a level set at a unique point, and since these level sets foliate $\cV$, the lemma is proven. \end{proof} { To complete the proof of Lemma~\ref{tangentialcase} we shall need a technical version of the main result in \cite{BS}.
+To avoid introducing more heavy notation we shall not state it with the exact same words as in \cite{BS} - for that we refer the reader to Definition 4.2 of that paper, which contains the assumptions of the result below with a very detailed presentation. \begin{thm}[Theorem A of \cite{BS} - Technical version] Let $(U,X,Y)$ be a prepared triple satisfying the following additional assumptions \begin{enumerate} \item $\Zero(X)\cap U=\gamma$ a $Y_t$-periodic orbit. \item $U$ is a nice tubular neighbourhood of $\gamma$. \item There exists an embedded annulus $S$ which is trivially foliated by periodic orbits of $Y$ and so that $\Col_{U}(X,Y)=S$, with $\Zero(X-cY)$ being a $Y_t$-periodic orbit \end{enumerate} Then, $\ind(X,U)=0$. \end{thm}

+This result, although not precisely stated in \cite{BS} is the main step in the course of proving Theorem~\ref{t:BS}.
+Indeed, in that paper one assumes that there exists a counterexample to Theorem~\ref{t:BS} (the main theorem in \cite{BS}).
+Then, Lemma 4.3 of that reference proves that there exists another counter-example satisfying precisely the assumptions of Theorem~\ref{t.bsdenovo}, but with $\ind(X,U)\neq 0$.
+The rest of the paper then shows that this leads to a contradiction.
+Thus, from the proof in \cite{BS} one can easily extract Theorem~\ref{t.bsdenovo}.